A New Way to Deal with Pain

 The reason that's so important is that it allows researchers to properly measure the pain RELIEVING capabilities of things like creams, gels and pills.
 Instead of relying on someone saying, “Yeah that lowered my pain from a 9 to a 3” they can document the precise level of relief it provides.

 There's also some hope dealing with the third problem, finding a product that's more effective than a placebo.
 As cannabis is being decriminalized across the country, there are dozens of clinical trials looking into it's uses as a pain reliever.
-In early trials some oils and creams made with cannabis have shown to be surprisingly effective, at rates much higher that traditional therapies.
+In early trials some oils and creams made with cannabis have shown to be surprisingly effective, at rates much higher than traditional therapies.

 I'm not a fan of suggesting that people try experimental products.
 But in this case, because the current treatments are often no more effective than taking a sugar pill, I'm going to suggest you bring up cannabis treatments with your doctor.
 For the first time in a long time, researchers think cannabis may provide relief where other options have failed.